har-in-air/ESP32C3_BLUETOOTH_AUDIO_VARIO/README.md

 accurate barometric pressure altitude and climb-rate data.
 * Soft-switched power on/off.
 * No-activity power-down to conserve battery life.
-* USB-C Li-poly battery charging at up to 500mA.
+* On Rev B hardware, the USB C interface supports both Li-Poly batter charging at up to 0.5A, and program flash/debug.
+On the Rev A hardware, the USB C interface only supports Li-poly battery charging.
 * PCB sized for standard Hammond enclosure.

 # Software Build Environment